gtech-mulearn/IEEE-LAUNCHPAD/profiles/nandana-3@mulearn.md

 In your portfolio, include the following details:

-check out nandana-3@mulearn.md for an exmaple
+check out nandana-3@mulearn.md for an example